sahasourav17/Flask/README.md

 # Flask
-I just a created a simple project using flask
+requirement:
+You need to install python3 and Flask then created a virtual environment and run these files